AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 9. Review the **Indexing Policy** section

     - Notice you can edit the JSON file that defines your container's index
-    - An Indexing policy can also be modified through any Azure Cosmos DB SDK
+    - An Indexing policy can also be modified through any Azure Cosmos DB SDK as well as ARM template, PowerShell or Azure CLI
     - During this lab we will modify the indexing policy through the Azure Portal

    ![The Indexing Policy window is highlighted](../media/04-indexingpolicy-initial.jpg "Review the indexing policy of the FoodCollection")

-### Including and excluding Range Indexes
+### Including and excluding Indexes

-Instead of including a range index on every property by default, you can chose to either include or exclude specific paths from the index.
+Instead of including an index on every property by default, you can chose to either include or exclude specific paths from the index.
 Let's go through some simple examples (no need to enter these into the Azure Portal, we can just review them here).

 Within the **FoodCollection**, documents have this schema (some properties were removed for simplicity):